 The Port of Vancouver is a public agency that complies with specific laws defined in the Revised Code of Washington (RCW).
-The port’s contracts department is responsible for all purchases made on behalf of the Port of Vancouver and procurement procedures have been developed to provide a fair and user-friendly process for all contracting and purchasing business needs.
+The contracts department is responsible for procurement services that provide a fair, secure and user-friendly process.

-When you register as a potential vendor, consultant or contractor on the eBid website you become eligible to receive automatic e-mail notifications of business opportunities that match your company’s area of expertise.
-E-mail notices will be sent as soon as an opportunity is posted to the port’s eBid website.
-You can then review the opportunity and, in most cases, immediately download the solicitation documents.
+When you register as a potential vendor, consultant or contractor on the ProcureWare website you become eligible to receive automatic notifications of business opportunities that match your company’s area of expertise, review opportunities and access solicitation documents.
+E-mail notices will be sent automatically when new solicitations are posted to the port’s ProcureWare website.

-To register your business, please visit the port’s eBid website to set up an account.eBid website
+To register your business, please visit the port’s ProcureWare website to set up an account.ProcureWare website

 Interlocal Agreements are arrangements between the Port of Vancouver and other government agencies.
 Click on any document below for more information.